iVis-at-Bilkent/cytoscape.js-graph-algos/README.md

 # Details of Algorithms

-1 - kNeighborhood Algorithm : This algorithm finds the neighbors of source node set within a specified distance.
+**1 - k-Neighborhood Algorithm:** This algorithm finds the neighbors of source node set within a specified distance.

 `kNeighborhood( sourceNodes, limit, direction)`